abhiramvad/papers/README.md

 ### This repo is updated on a regular basis to keep track of the research papers I come across.
 ### This helps me to motivate myself to regularly update myself about what's happening in these fields and use these as a stepping stone for a project.

-### Feel free to raise a contributing if you find anything worth adding in this list :)
+### Feel free to raise a contribution if you find anything worth adding in this list :)

 1. Federated Learning: https://ai.googleblog.com/2017/04/federated-learning-collaborative.html